What to look for and how to pounce when the market shows these 3 key indicators, Three Signs of Trend Ending And How to Profit From Them.

 In order to take advantage of impulse waves, you should trade in the direction they are trending.
 This is because the price is making the biggest moves in this direction.
 The opportunity for making a large profit is, therefore, greater when trading with impulse waves rather than the smaller, corrective waves.
 Corrective waves are a good point to enter a trade.

 If this is beginning to remind some of you a surfer catching a big wave and riding it to completion, that’s because it’s a similar idea.
-Catch the trade on the smaller, corrective wave, and ride it to it’s height and peak as an impulse wave.
+Catch the trade on the smaller, corrective wave, and ride it to its height and peak as an impulse wave.
 You can then short sell in the next period of corrective waves in order to profit from the next impulse wave that’s likely coming.

 Another good insight that impulse waves offer is the ability to predict fairly well when a trend is going to change direction.
 When looking at a chart, if you notice big upside moves with small corrective waves followed by a larger downward move, it’s a good indication that the upward trend is over or about to be over.
 Likewise, if you see a downward trend with a sudden big upwards move, the trend is likely now up and if you’re Trend Trading you should be preparing to buy during the next corrective wave.

 This isn’t so much an independent point, but rather a sub piece of the general introduction to impulse waves.
-This section deals with the makeup of impulse waves in order to give you a better understanding in which to recognize the patterns.
+This section deals with the makeup of impulse waves in order to give you a better understanding of which to recognize the patterns.

 As you may have recognized in the picture of impulse waves, each wave is made up of five smaller waves that make net movement in the direction of the trend of the next biggest degree.
 This is the most common pattern impulse waves are seen in and the easiest one to spot on your chart.